How Does Arkis Work?

 8.2.1

-Cross-chain deployment across Ethereum, Arbitrum, Avalanche with unified margin accounts
+Cross-chain deployment across Ethereum, Arbitrum, Avalanche, and Hyperliquid L1 with unified margin accounts

-Multi-chain presence enables broader strategy universe but increases bridge dependency risk.
+Multi-chain presence enables broader strategy universe but increases bridge and cross-chain dependency risk.
+As of January 2026, Hyperliquid was integrated with HYPE/WHYPE/stHYPE accepted as collateral.

 How the Pieces Interact